AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Refactored the :ref:`PrescribedTransMsgPayload` message by renaming the message to :ref:`LinearTranslationRigidBodyMsgPayload` and renaming the message variables from ``scalarPos`` and ``scalarVel`` to ``rho`` and ``rhoDot``
+- Deprecated the :ref:`prescribedMotionMsgPayload` message and replaced with two separate :ref:`prescribedTranslationMsgPayload` and :ref:`prescribedRotationMsgPayload` messages.

 Version 2.2.1 (Dec.
 22, 2023)
 -----------------------------